Skip to content

 Back in 1933, the German President Hindenburg appointed Adolf Hitler Chancellor, which roughly translates to interim head coach of the fatherland.
 And he ruled for four years under the title of temporary chancellor until they could find a turnaround expert to bring in.

 Deliberately absurd satirical comparison of Nazi Germany to NFL coaching turnover.
-Classic PFT style of making outrageous historical analogies with a straight face.
+Hitler was indeed appointed Chancellor in 1933 but was never a 'temporary' chancellor.

 Void